 Look, you won’t get it perfect in the first month.
 It takes an average of three months of budgeting to iron out all of the wrinkles.
 But keep at it!
 Keep trying new ways to create a system that works with you and your unique personality.
 Do you have other tips for fellow budgeters or more questions around tailoring your budget to you?
 Comment below!

-Thanks so much to Dr. Les Dlabay, EdD for the inspiration for this post!
+Thanks so much to Dr. Les Dlabay, EdD for the inspiration for these 6 tips in this post!
 Check out his textbook blog here.